ResearchComputing/Documentation/docs/compute/rclone.md

 ### Install rclone on the backup source host

-Rclone is available download here for a variety of architectures.
-For MacOS, you can open a terminal and install Rclone from the command line as follows:
+The rclone application is available download here for a variety of architectures.
+For MacOS, you can open a terminal and install rclone from the command line as follows:

 ```
 $ curl https://rclone.org/install.sh | sudo bash
 ```
 _Note: you will be prompted for your password -- you must have adminstrative priveleges on your laptop or lab server in order to install software.
 If you do not, you'll need to ask your system administrator._

-**Windows:** Windows hosts users, [download Rclone from here](https://rclone.org/downloads/)
+**Windows:** Windows hosts users, [download rclone from here](https://rclone.org/downloads/)

 Now unzip the rclone folder to desired location.
 The folder contains the rclone.exe.
 Run config from the commandline (e.g. WSL2, Powershell, ect).
 This is covered in the next section.

 ### Configure rclone

-Rclone is a command line program that requires you to configure endpoints.
+The rclone application will require you to configure endpoints.
 Once your endpoints are configured, you can copy data to/from your local system to configured endpoints.
-We will configure an sftp endpoint in Rclone that points to the data transfer node (DTN) hosts.
+We will configure an sftp endpoint in rclone that points to the data transfer node (DTN) hosts.

 In this example we use rclone to create an sftp endpoint with the following settings:
 ```